TheRealHnefi/dieselrogue/doc/design.md

 ## Stealth:
 * All actors have a viewing direction.
 Turning takes an action.
 180 degree FOV for most.
 * Listening can give approximate location of enemies.
+* Backstabbing unaware opponent is guaranteed success.
+The risk is getting to that point.

 ## Magic:
 * Glyph-based.
 Finding a glyph lets player name it - they don't know what it actually does.